Recognition in Mexico of the “Champagne” Denomination of Origin

 La Federal Industrial Property Protection Act (LFPPI) allows designations of origin registered abroad to be recognized in Mexico, provided that they meet the applicable technical and legal requirements.
 In this case, Mexico recognizes that Champagne (France) is protected as a DO under the same standards as a national denomination.

-With this recognition, DO Champagne is registered in Mexican territory, which implies that no other sparkling drink may use that name, evoke or mislead it if it does not meet the corresponding requirements.
+With this recognition, DO Champagne is registered in Mexican territory, which implies that No Other Sparkling Drink May Use That Name, evoke or mislead it if it does not meet the corresponding requirements.
 This mechanism protects the integrity of the foreign denomination and harmonizes Mexico with international commitments regarding geographical indications.
 In addition, it strengthens the position of foreign owners in the face of misuse in the Mexican market.

 What was published in the DOF?